 After getting another follow letter and several calls over the next two weeks I called them back and said that due to the worsening economic situation (due to the Coronavirus induced slowdown) I needed a break.
 I argued that I could not make the current payment and would take several weeks to pay it.

 Surprisingly quickly the agent said he understood and had directions to settle ASAP so could cut the payment due in half!
 No questions asked, if I agreed to settle now.
 I said I appreciated that and to send me a revised letter confirming that.
 I wants to get this revised offer in writing.
 I got the following letter a few days later.

 The letter confirmed my conversation and reflected the lower payment I had negotiated.
 So I made the payment and while annoyed at being hit with this bogus administrative charge I was glad to settle this for half the original amount.

 Other than what I stated in this article, here are main lessons learned from this ordeal.
 Some of which I hope help others who may face a similar situation in the future and stumble across this article.

-Have you experienced anything like the above?
+Have you experienced anything like the above when renting a car?
 Please leave a comment if so and share your experience and tips.

 2 thoughts on “My Car Rental Debt Collector Debacle And Negotiating a Lower Payment”

 Currently disputing budget for a windshield crack from 9 months ago.
 No letters, just strange calls from a spam number.
 When I asked the rep why they have only tried emailing me (they had the wrong email) instead of postal mail, she did not have a competent answer.
 Never again Budget.